bwplotka/my/web/content/posts/golang-memory-monitoring.md

 Well, because programs uses memory dynamically.
 Sometimes they allocate more, sometimes less.
 Since asking kernel for free memory pages is sometimes quite expensive, doing that back and forth can take time and resources.
 And why to even do that when It's often the case that other processes in the same machine does not really need that memory currently, but they might need at some point.

 Thanks to `madvise` we can mark some memory pages as "not used, but if kernel really needs that memory back it can take it straight away.
 If not, Golang will reuse it if needed".
+I don't think that's the professional name, but let's name it "cached memory pages" for the purpose of this blog.

-**This affects the memory occupied counter in kernel.
+**Beeing reluctant to release memory affects the memory occupied counter in kernel.
 It's because those pages that are "not used, but it's nice to have them just in case" are still technically reserved by Golang process, even though kernel will use it as soon as it needs memory for other processes**

-We can compare this to the office with limited number of pens.
-Let's say one worker is finishing one pen per hour, so it grabs literally all available pens and puts on desk next to him to efficiently continue the work.
-It does not mean that he owns all of those pens.
-If any other work has to reuse pen it can go to desk and grab some.
-However if no one needs the pens stays close to the heavy pen user.

-### Golang

 In details `madvise` system call in high level consists of 3 arguments: